 The Baker Trail UltraChallenge is a 50-mile ultramarathon on the Baker Trail.
-The race starts at 6:30 AM; the deadline for finishing is fourteen hours later, 8:30 PM.
 Individuals as well as relay teams of up to 5 members may register.
-In 2023 we covered the North section.
-This year, we’ll run the Central section.
-Each year, a piece of a unique three-piece medal will be awarded to all individual finishers.
+In 2025 we covered the Southern section.
+This year, we’ll run the Northern section.
+Each year, a piece of a unique three-piece medal will be awarded to all individuals who finish within the fourteen hour cutoff.
 When you complete all three sections, you’ll receive a handsome commemorative holder to display all three medals.
 You can run the series in any order — once you’ve run all three, you’ll receive the medal holder.

 The 134-mile Baker Trail is marked as a typical hiking trail.
 Yellow blazes on trees, telephone poles, fence posts, guard rails, and so on indicate the path.
 Unlike many hiking trails, the Baker Trail is not always a footpath through the woods.
 In many areas, it follows dirt or paved country roads, some with narrow shoulders.
 As with road running everywhere, you must always be alert and cautious.

-The iconic farmhouse, located in Smicksburg, PA, will serve as basecamp for the event.
+The Brookville Evangelical Methodist Church (located at 30 White Street, Brookville, PA, 15825) will serve as basecamp for the event.

 LESS